NAVIGATION

 Questions or trouble signing up for this orientation?
 Email ceramics@tcmaker.org

 The general orientation will orient you with the makerspace as a whole, while our ceramics studio orientation will focus specifically on the processes and procedures in our shop.
-We recommend completing the general orientation before the ceramics orientation, but as long as you complete both before taking a class or doing a sign-off, you're good to go!
+We recommend completing the general orientation before the ceramics orientation.
+You do not need to attend orientation before taking a class or workshop.
+However, orientation is a requirement to keep using the studio after a class or workshop ends.

 Our ceramics orientation will cover: